+OUR

-Building on the foundations of our work, together with the sector we'll accelerate progress and ensure that as we innovate, we don't leave communities and audiences behind.
+Building on the foundations

+of our work, together with the

+we don't leave communities

+and audiences behind.

+AMBITION

+We need to keep developing inclusive and sustainable digital solutions that prioritise improving the experiences of people taking part.

-- •Stimulating and actively encouraging innovative solutions focused on people who struggle the most to be active.
+- Stimulating and actively encouraging innovative solutions focused on people who struggle the most to be active.
 This will include finding ways to encourage a whole range of people and organisations to help us solve the challenges they face - Helping to tackle digital exclusion through our partnerships and investments - Continuing to advocate for the importance of digital literacy skills and the adoption and development of data standards by the sector.
 We'll ensure a commitment to open data is applied as a foundational block of our work with partners to tackle the big issues - Collaborating with partners to explore digital solutions that can improve the experiences of people getting active, so they remain relevant and engaging.